kenamick/strider/README.md

 [game-off-2015](https://github.com/blog/1972-the-game-has-changed) challenge entry.

 This is a fork of Ogoshen's [Octojump](https://github.com/ogoshen/game-off-2012) game.
-I already had a [game-off-2012](https://github.com/petarov/game-off-2012) repository and I could not fork his repo directly.
+It is not a fork of the repo because I already had a [game-off-2012](https://github.com/petarov/game-off-2012) repository and Github does not allow one to have two repositories with the same name.

-TODO: Add furhter infos
+## Story

+The year is 2415.
+You are Strider.
+A a member of the rebel forces of Atira and Taristol II.
+Your mission is to infiltrate the government science facility on the moon *Efriador V* and extract all the information available about the development of a new war unit called the *Spitflyer*.
+As soon as you collect your data you need to head to the extraction point at the top most level of the facility.
+A transport will be waiting for you to take you to safety.

+Good luck!

 ## Controls

-TODO
+Make your way to the top by using:

+  * Arrow keys or `WASD` keys to move and jump.
+  * Z (or Y) - Shoot at the closest enemy.

 ## Supported Browsers